adrinjalali/adrinjalali.github.io/content/blog/20250910-the-cost-of-ai-in-oss.md

 We're also thinking of asking people to check a box when submitting issues and PRs stating that they understand our rules of play, including our policy on AI generated content.

+# Use AI the Right Way!

+In this day an age, it would be unreasonable to expect folks not to use any AI tools.
+Many of us use these tools one way or another.
+However, you should never submit contributions w/o understanding what you're submitting.
+You should be spending at least as much time creating your contribution, as it takes a maintainer to review it.
+These are some of the ways you can engage with your AI
+tools:

+- *Explain codebase* : Existing tools are rather good at explaining what a piece of code does, or for them to show you which parts of the codebase are relevant for a given task.
+They can substantially speed up your learning curve on an existing codebase.

+- *Help with boilerplate* : In many cases, there's some boilerplate code which needs to be written and sometimes repeated a few times in a contribution.
+The existing tools are rather good at auto-completing your code to speed up your development process.

+- *Help giving you a starting point* : You can use your coding agents to get to a starting point which would give you an idea of what a solution to the problem might look like.
+However, you should never submit that generated code w/o understanding it and most probably, modifying it to fit the codebase's style and for it to be maintainable by humans.
+Note that sometimes this might actually slow you down, since very often writing code from scratch can be faster than fixing AI generated code.

 # Closing Thoughts